 Chili and Chocolate

-Chili and chocolate, married together, make for the best cupcake recipe for adults!
+Chili and chocolate, married together, make for the best cake recipe for adults!
 Why?

-It’s deliciously spicy and ‘hot‘ and is kissed with coffee too!
+It’s deliciously spicy and ‘hot‘ and is kissed with something that can make the flavors dark!

 When I have a sweet tooth and feel like indulging in something really naughty, it’s going to be Chocolate.

-No, not just any ole chocolate, it must be laced with adult flavors, like something spicy hot, and maybe a tease of coffee.
+No, not just a milky sweet, barely brown chocolate; it must be laced with adult flavors, like something spicy hot, deep dark and ever so slightly sweet.

 Who Likes Chocolate?